-Under California Bicycle Laws, What are a San Diego Cyclists’ Responsibilities?
+Under California Bicycle Laws, What are San Diego Cyclists’ Responsibilities?

 See our illustration of this California bicycle law below:

-Hopefully, properly following California bicycle law will enhance your bike safety.
-To read about bicycle law from a government source, go to the California Department of Motor Vehicles for a complete list of bicycle laws.
-You can also click through our site for useful bike safety information from the perspective of an experienced San Diego bike accident lawyer.
+Hopefully, following these California bicycle laws will enhance your bike safety.
+For a governmental source, you can go to the California Department of Motor Vehicles website to learn more about bicycle laws.
+You can also click through our site for useful bike information from the perspective of an experienced San Diego bike accident lawyer.

 If you or a family member is in a San Diego bike accident due to a motorist’s negligence, our firm wants to help in any way we can.
-Please schedule a free consultation with bike accident lawyer Frederick M. Dudek, so that he can explain your best options.
+Please schedule a free consultation with us today so that we can explain your best options.